Bald Hill Lithium and Tantalum Mine

+In November 2022, the mine reopened.
+In November 2024, the mine was closed and put into care and maintenance after a collapse in lithium prices.

 Ownership

-The Bald Hill Lithium and Tantalum Mine was jointly owned by Tawana Resources and Alliance Mineral Assets Limited.
-Tawana and Alliance Mineral Assets Limited merged in a $446 million merger in 2018.
-The combined company initially trades as Alliance Mineral Assets, but changed its name to Alita Resources in July 2019.
-Administrators were appointed in August 2019.
+The Bald Hill Lithium and Tantalum Mine was jointly owned by Tawana Resources and Alliance Mineral Assets, who merged in 2018.
+The combined company initially traded as Alliance Mineral Assets, changing its name to Alita Resources in July 2019.
+Alita Resources was placed in voluntary administration in August 2019.
 The company failed when the mine continued to operate but the offtake partner stopped accepting shipments.

-As of 2022, the mine is owned by Lithco No.2 Pty Ltd which, in turn, is indirectly fully owned by Alita Resources.
-Lithco secured a US$30 million loan from Yihe Cleantech Material Limited for the purpose of resuming operations at the mine in March 2022.
+In November 2023, the mine was sold to Mineral Resources.